kentcdodds/old-kentcdodds.com/content/blog/how-to-optimize-your-context-value/index.md

 ---
-slug: 'always-use-memo-your-context-value'
+slug: 'how-to-optimize-your-context-value'
-title: 'Always useMemo your context value'
+title: 'How to optimize your context value'
 date: '2019-05-06'
 author: 'Kent C. Dodds'
 description:
-  "_Why and how you should always use React's useMemo hook for your context provider value prop_"
+  "_Why and how you can optimize your context provider's value to avoid performance issues_"
 categories:
   - 'react'
 keywords: